Immortalin/broken_telephone/README.md

 # Broken Telephone (WIP)

-This is a simulation for exploring the effects of noise on neural network communication models and to visualise the effects of noisy channels on text.
+This is a simulation for exploring the effects of noise on neural network communication models and to visualise the effects of piping encoded text through noisy channels.

 - install [Poetry](https://python-poetry.org/) and download the appropriate version of [PyTorch](https://pytorch.org/get-started/locally/)
 ```